Nexus-Cognitive/website/content/insights/the-future-of-work-climbing-towards-hyperautomation.md

 Intelligent automation (also referred to as Cognitive Automation) links Artificial Intelligence (AI) with the interactive capabilities of Robotic Process Automation (RPA).

-While RPA focuses on automating repetitive and, often, rules-based processes, intelligent automation incorporates technology's latest advancements to take automation to the next level.
+While RPA focuses on automating repetitive and, often, rules-based processes, intelligent automation incorporates artificial intelligence to take automation to the next level.

 These technologies integrate AI, machine learning, natural language processing, structured data interaction, and intelligent document processing.
 This framework of tools simulates the analysis, reasoning, and decision-making that human workers use for daily tasks.